Taco Town

 Laredo Taqueria

-The iconic Laredo Taqueria has four locations scattered across the Houston area, each with its own charm and menu—and a long cafeteria-style line.
-Try the fideo taco, essentially chicken and noodles inside a tortilla.
-If you’re an early riser, aim to be first in line so you don’t miss out on the stellar breakfast tacos.
+The iconic Laredo Taqueria has four Houston-area locations, each with its own charm, menu, and long cafeteria-style line.
+Try the fideo taco—essentially chicken and noodles inside a tortilla.
+Those in search of its stallar breakfast tacos should aim to get there early, with the goal of being first in line.

 Taconmadre

-With a truck in Denver Harbor and two brick-and-mortars in South Houston and Channelview, Taconmadre’s bright green exterior beckons us to pull up to their drive-throughs every time we’re hungry.
-Plus, they’re all open 24 hours.
-You can’t go wrong with the street-style al pastor tacos, and before you leave, don’t forget to order a limonada agua fresca for the road.
+With a truck in Denver Harbor and two brick-and-mortars in South Houston and Channelview, Taconmadre’s bright green exterior is hard to miss—and best of all, every outpost has a drive-through, and they're all open 24 hours.
+What to order?
+The street-style al pastor tacos, with a limonada agua fresca for the road.

 Get yourself some birria at Tacos Doña Lena.